att-comdev/valet/ostro_listener/README.md

                  -r $MUSIC_REPLICATION_FACTOR
 ```

-Always use the nova exchange (``-x nova``) and topic exchange type ``-t topic``.
+*Note: This script has kept its original flexibility in that it may also be used to listen to other exchanges/topics.*

-This script has kept its original flexibility in that it may also be used to listen to other exchanges/topics.
+Always use the nova exchange (``-x nova``) and topic exchange type (``-t topic``) when using in conjunction with Ostro and Music.

-**Important**: Always use topic exchanges for "listening on the wire."
+**Important**: Always use topic exchanges for "listening on the wire" to OpenStack message traffic.
 Failure to do so could risk other RabbitMQ users (e.g., OpenStack services) missing important messages.

 ## Password File